Master of Science in Finance

 The Master of Science in Finance (MSF) is a rigorous and comprehensive graduate program that offers in-depth training in securities research, asset management, derivative pricing, and fixed income for students pursuing specialized finance careers in either of two tracks:

 |Corporate Finance |

 |Industry Finance ||Financial Software Development|

-Both the Corporate Finance and Quantitative Finance tracks fuse mathematical tools with a strategic understanding of business decision-making.
-The rigor of Washington University’s MS/Finance program attracts applicants with excellent quantitative skills and a broad range of academic experience in the areas of finance, economics, engineering, and mathematics.
-Prior work experience is recommended, though not required, for admission to the program.
+Both the Corporate Finance (MSFC) and Quantitative Finance (MSFQ) tracks fuse mathematical tools with a strategic understanding of business decision-making.
+The rigor of Washington University’s MSF program attracts applicants with excellent quantitative skills and a broad range of academic experience in the areas of finance, economics, engineering, and mathematics.
+Prior internship or work experience is recommended, though not required, for admission to the program.

-For students who do not have any prior experience or training in finance, we offer concentrated "foundation" courses in both finance and accounting in August to prepare them for advanced finance course work for the program.
+For students who do not have any prior experience or training in finance, we offer concentrated Foundations courses in both finance and accounting during August to prepare them for advanced finance coursework for the program.

 Meet with us in a city near you.

 Our admissions team is travelling with a consortium - Specialized Programs in Graduate Business - that hosts forums for individuals interested in focused degrees such as accounting, finance, and supply chain management.
 View upcoming events.